zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > - C. Create a service control policy (SCP) the prohibits changes to CloudTrail, and attach it the developer accounts.
 > - D. Create a service-linked role for CloudTrail with a policy condition that allows changes only from an Amazon Resource Name (ARN) in the management account.

+=> Adding the aws **PrincipalOrgID** global condition key with a reference to the organization ID to the S3 bucket policy can prevent the members who don't belong to your organization to access the resource

 ## 259 IAM Adavanced

 IAM Conditions : 比如基于IP，区域等对访问进行限制，强制使用MFA